hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

 -   `zone_id` (string) - ID of the zone to which the disk belongs.

+-   `tags` (object of key/value strings) - Tags applied to the destination image.

 ## Basic Example

 Here is a basic example for Alicloud.